open-metadata/OpenMetadata/openmetadata-docs/content/connectors/custom-connectors.md

 In [connector/my_awesome_connector.py](https://github.com/open-metadata/openmetadata-demo/blob/main/custom-connector/connector/my_awesome_connector.py) you have a minimal example of it.

-Note how te important method is the `next_record`.
+Note how the important method is the `next_record`.
 This is the generator function that will be iterated over to send all the Create Entity Requests to the `Sink`.
 Read more about the `Workflow` [here](https://docs.open-metadata.org/sdk/python/build-connector).

 ## Step 2 - Yield the data